-In light of growing diversity of products and services with varying complexity and risks as well as the trust and confidence of our customers, RCBC for the past years has been continuously enhancing its corporate governance system in compliance with BSP

-Circular Nos.
-857 and 1048 (BSP Regulations on Financial Details of the complaints such as account number, complete Consumer Protection), to ensure that consumer protection name, transaction or incident date, amount and resolution standards and practices as defined in its Financial Consumer requested should be completely provided by the complainant Protection (FCP) Framework are duly observed and embedded to Customer Care.
-Investigation commences upon receipt in the conduct of its business operations, thereby creating a of the complete details from the complainant.
-To ensure stronger corporate culture and working towards upholding that complaints are promptly investigated and resolved, all fair treatment of customers at all stages of their business complaints are logged in a ticketing system and forwarded to relationship with the Bank. the fulfillment unit for resolution.
+In light of growing diversity of products and services with varying complexity and risks as well as the trust and confidence of our customers, RCBC for the past years has been continuously enhancing its corporate governance system in compliance with BSP Circular Nos.
+857 and 1048 (BSP Regulations on Financial Consumer Protection), to ensure that consumer protection standards and practices as defined in its Financial Consumer Protection (FCP) Framework are duly observed and embedded in the conduct of its business operations, thereby creating a stronger corporate culture and working towards upholding fair treatment of customers at all stages of their business relationship with the Bank.